shamim342/e-education/README.md

-# Learn-more
+#  site name : Learn-more

-this site have lot of  functionality .
+This site have lot of  functionality .
 We are teaching some courses which are very importance for our daily life .

 ## Demo site